High Court dismisses $1.68b suit brought by StreetSine founders against SPH

 The High Court on Monday dismissed the lawsuit brought by Mr Samuel Cranage Baker and Mr Jeremy Lee Chuen Yang, who each own a 20 per cent stake in StreetSine Technology Group (SSTG).

-StreetSine, which operated the Singapore Real Estate Exchange (SRX), a digital platform providing property-related services, was founded in 2007 by Mr Baker and Mr Lee.
+StreetSine, which operated the Singapore Real Estate Exchange, a digital platform providing property-related services, was founded in 2007 by Mr Baker and Mr Lee.

 In 2014, SPH's wholly owned subsidiary SPH Interactive (SPHI) acquired a 60 per cent stake in SSTG, the holding company of StreetSine Singapore.